shirish-baral/ibm-data-science-course/README.md

 # IBM Data Science Course Notebooks

-This repository contains Jupyter Notebook files from the *IBM Data Science Professional Certificate* course offered on Coursera.
+This repository contains all Jupyter Notebook (.ipynb) files from the *IBM Data Science Professional Certificate* course on Coursera.

-## 📚 Course Overview
+## 📘 Course Contents

-The IBM Data Science Professional Certificate is a beginner-friendly program that introduces learners to key concepts and tools in data science, including:
+The course includes the following modules:

+1. What is Data Science?
+2. Tools for Data Science
+3. Data Science Methodology
+4. Python for Data Science
+5. Databases and SQL for Data Science
+6. Data Analysis with Python
+7. Data Visualization with Python
+8. Machine Learning with Python
+9. Applied Data Science Capstone

+Each notebook in this repo corresponds to labs, assignments, or practice exercises from these modules.

+## 🧰 Tools and Technologies

-- Python programming
+- Python
-- Data analysis and visualization
+- Jupyter Notebooks
+- Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
 - SQL
-- Machine learning basics
-- Working with APIs and data sets
-- Using IBM tools like Watson Studio
+- IBM Watson Studio

-## 📁 Repository Structure

-Each folder or file corresponds to a specific module or assignment in the course:
+## 🚀 How to Use

+1. Clone or download this repo.
+2. Open .ipynb files using [Jupyter Notebook](https://jupyter.org/) or [VS Code](https://code.visualstudio.com/) with the Jupyter extension.
+3. Explore and run the code cells to learn and experiment.

+## 📌 Notes

+- These notebooks are for educational and reference purposes.
+- All content is based on the IBM Data Science course.
+- If you're taking the course, it's recommended to complete the exercises on your own.

+## 📄 License

+This project is shared under the [MIT License](LICENSE).

+---

+⭐ Feel free to star this repo if you find it helpful!